- Florida Visitor’s Arrest, Resolution, Expungement

 - Right to be represented by counsel (Hire an Attorney)

-- Right to a Trial (means you can enter a plea of Not Guilty)
+- Right to a Trial (means you can initially enter a plea of Not Guilty)

-- Right to Confront Witnesses Against You (Hire a Lawyer)
+- Right to Confront Witnesses you can question the veracity of the charges (Hire a Lawyer)

 And what I like to say, the Right to be treated equally in court when resolving your case.
-This means you should not receive a harsher penalty because you decided to accept responsibility immediately.
+This means you should not receive a harsher penalty because you decided to accept responsibility immediately thinking you had no other choice or because you live outside the State.

 You may have done something wrong and you may think the best way to deal with it is to just admit it.
 However, this can be a huge mistake.
-Entering a plea (other than Not Guilty) without advice from counsel can lead to irreparable harm that can last a lifetime.
+Entering a plea (other than Not Guilty) without advice from counsel can lead to irreparable harm that can last a lifetime, especially if you are a foreign visitor.

 What Visitors Get Arrested For

-Florida visitors who get arrested typically get charged with minor offenses such as domestic arguing (violence), theft (shoplifting), or DUI/drugs (marijuana not legal in Florida).
-Sometimes it is for more serious offenses or the occasional criminal mischief (destruction of property) or the over charged Resisting Law Enforcement Without Violence.
+Florida visitors who get arrested typically get charged with minor offenses such as domestic arguing (violence), theft (shoplifting), DUI/drugs (marijuana not legal in Florida), criminal mischief (destruction of property) or the over charged resisting officer without violence.

 After your release, you will then have the time to contact and hire a lawyer to handle your case.
 Representing out-of-state clients is a major part of my criminal practice.
-Many attorneys represent people in this situation and because Florida has so many visitors, it is accommodated by the courts.
+Many attorneys in the Central Florida area also represent people in this situation because of all the Theme Parks and surrounding venues.
+For this reason, you should feel confident the attorney you hire will know how to handle the case for you while you return home.

 Getting Back Home

-If the arraignment is scheduled for after you were suppose to return home, an attorney will be able to waive your appearance in the most common situations.
-You won’t have to be there and, so long as there is no restriction on travel, you will be able to return home.
+The first hearing after your arrest will be the arraignment.
+This is when the prosecutor must announce what charges are filed, if any, and the court tells you what those charges are.
+If the arraignment is scheduled for after you were suppose to return home, an attorney can waive your appearance in the most common situations.
+You won’t have to be there and, so long as there is no restrictions on travel, you will be able to return home.

 The Court Process Can Take Months

-The procedure of the court can take months.
+The procedure of the court can take months, even for minor offenses.
 An attorney can handle all of that for you and keep you updated on the progress, discovery, and all plea negotiations.
+For minor offenses, even if you end up entering a plea of guilty (or no contest), your attorney can do this for you without you having to return.

 The critical issue will always be how to resolve your case.
-I will advise you of the best courses of action.
+Your attorney should advise you of the best courses of action.
 Keep in mind the following factors:

 - Will you be convicted of a crime, permanently marking your criminal history?